kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 The expected_values_file gives the expected values for each training data input in the test_data_file.
 It helps in getting the values of errors and helps the network to learn faster.

 ## Constructor Details
+	Network::Network (istream& in = cin);
+#### Parameters:
+It takes one parameter, which is the input stream.
+Although, this input stream is by default set to **cin**.
+#### Function:
+This constructor assigns values to all the data members, based on the values of some data members entered by the user.
+It takes the values from the ReadInit() method, and creates all the required matrices for the class.
+This constructor gets called when the user chooses to train the network.
+Once called, it is this constructor that makes sure every data member of the class gets assigned to a value.

+	Network::Network (const string& network_filename, const string& data_filename);
+#### Parameters:
+It takes two parameters, the filename of the previous network that needs to used and the other parameter is the data file name, which needs to be classified.
+#### Function:
+This constructor assigns values to all the data members of the class.
+It takes the required values for classification from the previous network file and creates the required matrices.
+This constructor gets called when the user chooses to classify the network.
+Once called, it is this constructor that makes sure every data member of the class gets assigned to a value, if needed and to null, if not needed.

 ## Method Details